 How long does it take to create wine from beginning to end?

 I grow 24 madeleine vines that produce delicious table grapes that go to organic retailers between Christmas and New Year.
-If you keep the grapes in a cool room they can last up to a month.
+If you keep the grapes in your fridge they can last up to a month.

 What do you do to manage pests?

 I employ a variety of techniques.
-Chooks help to manage the weevils and other soil based bugs, usually the larva of such and we love the spiders in our vineyard – they eat some of the bugs and some of the bugs eat them!
+Chickens, known as chooks in Australia, help to manage the weevils and other soil based bugs, usually the larva of such and we love the spiders in our vineyard – they eat some of the bugs and some of the bugs eat them!
 They also catch lots of different flies.

 What are some sprays a conventional grower could use on their crops?
 Any known side effects?
+There are many sprays available to conventional farmers.
 Ask Monsanto about herbicide resistance and residue levels in domestic animals and humans!

 Would you personally ever drink conventional wine?